mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ```

 That took a while, because PlatformIO managed the complete toolchain necessary
-to build for Tensilica xtensa processors, and for flashing it to the boards.
+to build for Tensilica Xtensa processors, and for flashing it to the boards.
 It now shows
 what packages have been installed:

 * `espressif8266`